couchbaselabs/Grocery-Sync-iOS/README.md

 1. [Download][1] Couchbase Lite for iOS.
 2. Copy `CouchbaseLite.framework` into the `Frameworks` directory of this repo.
+3. Copy `Extras/OpenIDConnectUI` into the `Frameworks/Extras` directory of this repo.

 ### Open the Xcode workspace